neondatabase-labs/pg-prechecks/README.md

 - Collects version information
 - Lists databases and their sizes
-- Reports top 20 table and index sizes
+- Reports all the tables and index sizes
 - Retrieves important configuration settings
 - Lists installed extensions
 - Provides a summary of current database activity